Essentials / Gear

 For more information, visit www.leavenotraceireland.org

-International Appalachian Trail Ulster-Ireland Long Distance Walking Trail
+International Appalachian Trail (IAT) Ulster-Ireland Long Distance Walking Trail

 As you explore the Ulster Way in the west, north and north eastern areas of Northern Ireland you will spot some additional signage for the ‘IAT’.

-The International Appalachian Trail (IAT) Ulster – Ireland which begins in Donegal starts at the spectacular Slieve League cliffs and passes through the Blue Stack Mountains in Co Donegal then crosses into Northern Ireland.
+The International Appalachian Trail (IAT) Ulster – Ireland, a 279 mile long distance trail, begins in Donegal at the spectacular Slieve League cliffs and passes through the Blue Stack Mountains in Co Donegal then crosses into Northern Ireland.
 Here it picks up the Ulster Way where it passes the Giant’s Causeway, the stunning northern coastline before traversing the Glens of Antrim.